taylorfsteele/Entry-Job-Board/README.md

 # Automated Entry Level Job Board

 Automatically fetches new entry-level jobs on a cron-job timer to display on site.
+API Calls to GitHub Jobs to retvieve jobs, Stores API Calls and serves to Front-End with Redis Cloud Database.
+React Front-End with Material UI Styled Component Library, NodeJS with Express Back-End.

 ![](JobsGif.gif)